-- Where the voltage fluctuates a lot - In vehicles or vessels - Where acidic or alkaline vapour is present - Take care that in the event of a water leak, water cannot cause any damage to the installation space and surroundings. - Choose a location where the operation noise or the hot/cold air discharged from the unit will not disturb anyone and the location is selected according the applicable legislation. - Drainage.
-Make sure condensation water can be evacuated properly. - Paper pattern for installation (upper part of packing) (accessory).
-When selecting the installation location, use the paper pattern.
-It contains the dimensions of the unit and the required ceiling opening. - Air flow directions.
-You can select different air flow directions.
-Choose the one best suited for the room.
-For more information, see the installation manual of the optional blocking pad kit.
+- Take care that in the event of a water leak, water cannot cause any damage to the installation space and surroundings. - Choose a location where the operation noise or the hot/cold air discharged from the unit will not disturb anyone and the location is selected according the applicable legislation. - Drainage.
+Make sure condensation water can be evacuated properly. - Paper pattern for installation (accessory).
+Use the paper pattern when selecting the installation location.
+It contains the dimensions of the unit and locations of suspension bolts and piping connection side. - Spacing.
+Mind the following requirements: